 Thirdly, it’s always the darkest when Jesus shows up.
 This event takes place between 3:00 AM and 6:00 AM, the darkest hours just before dawn.
 The disciples, experienced fishermen, had rowed for eight hours but had covered very little territory.
 This had to have been very exhausting for them.

-JESUS JOINS YOU IN THE STORM
+WHEN JESUS JOINS YOU THERE IS PEACE IN THE STORM

 The Lord is on the way to help, and when we seem desperately uncertain of what will happen, He shows up.
 When He arrives, it changes everything, and He will arrive.

 I want to ask you to join me in recognizing that when you’re stuck in a storm, the solution is the presence of the Lord.
-It is His presence that comes in your heart when you rest in the knowledge that He has a plan, in the midst of whatever you’re dealing with.
+It is His presence that comes into your heart when you rest in the knowledge that He has a plan, in the midst of whatever you’re dealing with.
 It doesn’t mean He prepared the problem, but He can prepare you to deal with it.

-Peace seems just beyond our reach and an impossible goal in a world-wide storm.
+Peace seems just beyond our reach and an impossible goal in a worldwide storm.
 The well-known Hebrew word for peace is “shalom.”
 As a greeting it does, of course, mean peace, safety, and tranquility.
 Yet inherent in the meaning of the word is completeness, wholeness, health, prosperity, fullness, rest, and harmony.
 Thus, peace is the wholeness that the entire human race seeks and desires during storms.